ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab04.md

 **Step 2E:** ListMedian

-Write a function named ListMedian that takes as parameter a list, CHECKS to see that it is all integers (using the checklist() function from above), and, if so, RETURNS the median of the entire list contents.
+Write a function named ListMedian that takes as parameter a list, CHECKS to see that it is all integers or floats (using the checklist() function from above), and, if so, RETURNS the median of the entire list contents.
 If the contents are have at least one item in the list is not an integer, then this function must instead return a string value equal to "Not an integer list".
 Hint: If you look at the slides from lecture on Monday, 2/26, you should see an example of this function.

 The function header should look like this: